Ihceen/art-auth-blockchain/README.md

    - Retrieve one of the miner’s key files located in `infrastructure/datadir/keystore` and its corresponding password from `infrastructure/datadir/accounts.json` (in the `miners` section).

-   - Decrypt the key file by running the following command in the `geth-decrypt-key` directory:
+   - Decrypt the key file by running the following command in the `geth-decrypt-key` directory (clone this repo : "https://github.com/bsdelf/geth-decrypt-key.git"):

      ```shell
      ./geth-decrypt-key -key /path/to/keystore/file -password <password>